juliponti/gamefinder-react-app/README.md

-## Intership | React Game Finder App [WIP]
+## Internship | React Game Finder App

-This is a colaborative app developed for the Intership: Become a Frontend Developer with Altimetrik.
+This collaborative app was developed for the Intership: Become a Frontend Developer with Altimetrik.

 ## Table of contents